Information for Ed.D. students

 - You can place your order online at http://colleges.herffjones.com/college/georgiastate.
 The promo code to receive the $100 discount is: GSUEDD100

-- You may place your order at the GSU Bookstore by submitting the attached form to the Herff Jones representative in person.
+- You may place your order at the GSU Bookstore by submitting this form to the Herff Jones representative in person.

 When placing your order for a purchased gown, you will need to provide measurements, as your gowns are custom made.
-If you stop by the bookstore on Jan.
-17 or Feb.
-15-16, you can get measured on site.
 If you plan to measure yourself, please review this cap measurements PDF and this regalia measurements PDF from Herff Jones that may be helpful in making sure you have the most accurate measurements.

 Custom orders are mailed to the address that you specify.